leewei05/sys-interview/arch/README.md

 - Vertical operations apply the same instructions to a vector of data. `[A, B, C, D] * 2 -> [A*2, B*2, C*2, D*2]`
 - Horizontal operations combine elements within a single vector. `[A, B, C, D] -> A + B + C + D`

-### SIMT

-**Single Instruction, Multiple Threads** is a software-level abstraction of SIMD, most famously used by NVIDIA GPUs.
-It presents a programming model where multiple independent threads execute the same program concurrently.
-The GPU hardware then groups these threads into "warps" and schedules them for execution on SIMD units.

 ### CPU vs GPU

 | Feature | CPU (Central Processing Unit) | GPU (Graphics Processing Unit) |